 CONVENTIONAL FIRE ALARM SYSTEMS :

-Conventional fire alarm systems consist of manual call points, fire detectors, sounders, beacons, and other devices grouped into zones.
+Conventional Fire Alarm Systems consist of manual call points, Fire Detection systems, sounders, beacons, and other devices grouped into zones.
 Each zone is a single wiring circuit which represents a building premises area within a building.

 Communication between devices and the control panel is typically only has three states: standby, fault, and fire.
 Conventional panels can only narrow down the location of a possible fire or fault as being somewhere within one or more zones.

-These fire alarm systems usually have very basic options for expansion, such as repeater panels which mimic the display and controls of the main panel and relay connections to link for example with security alarm systems.
+This Fire Alarm Systems usually have very basic options for expansion, such as repeater panels which mimic the display and controls of the main panel and relay connections to link for example with security alarm systems.
 Being the oldest and simplest technology it is certainly still reliable.
-Conventional systems are usually much cheaper than Addressable systems.
+Conventional Fire Alarm Systems are usually much cheaper than Addressable systems.

 ADDRESSABLE FIRE ALARM SYSTEMS :

-In an addressable fire alarm system, all the devices such as detectors, call points and alarm bells are connected in a loop system to the fire addressable control panel and each device has an address (to tell about their location).
+In an Addressable Fire Alarm Systems, all the devices such as detectors, call points and alarm bells are connected in a loop system to the Fire Addressable Control Panel and each device has an address (to tell about their location).
 This way, it is very easy to find the exact location of the device which has been triggered in the connected circuitry.

 The basic idea behind the loop system is that in case of short circuit fault, only a small portion of the system affected while the rest will work properly with the help of isolation module connected in the loop.
 In a single loop, up to 99 devices may be connected and can be extended up to 3.3 km depends on the ability of fire control panel system.